incremental-design/seamlss-design-system/Components.md

 SC((socket)) -- contains --> Label
 ```
 ## Playhead
-a vertical or horizontal line that can be repositioned along a filmstrip or graph
+a vertical or horizontal line that can be repositioned along a filmstrip or graph.
 ## Filmstrip
 a horizontal bar that controls the playback of a video.
 It always contains a playhead, and buttons to play and pause a video.
 It can also contain thumbnails of keyframes in the video, and other buttons and labels to control aspects of playback.
 ```mermaid